DanyilT/Unity-babysitter/Create with Code/README.md

     - Scoring System

 - **Features**:
-    - Player-controlled character by arrow keys or WASD.
-    - Food throwing mechanics.
-    - Animals running towards the player.
+    - [WASD] or [arrows] keys consrolls.
+    - Animals hungerbar, whicth is showing how much they want to eat.
+    - Different animals with different stats.
-    - Collision detection between food and animals.
+    - You're throwing pizzas to animals.
-    - Scoring system based on the number of animals fed.
     - I put an ester egg in the game. 😈

 - **Unity Learn**: